 The final domestic RHI policy was published in July 2013 and biomass boilers were initially excluded from the policy.
 This decision was subject to the result of tests being undertaken on behalf of the Department for Environment Food & Rural Affairs (Defra) to assess the potential impact on water quality of polycyclic aromatic hydrocarbons (PAHs*) being emitted in the condensate of this type of boiler.
 Defra has now confirmed that while a small amount of PAHs are released in the condensate from condensing biomass boilers the levels should not pose a significant threat to the aquatic environment once they have been through waste water treatment.

 As a result the Government are content to extend the domestic RHI eligibility to condensing biomass boilers, provided they meet the other criteria of the scheme.
 This will apply to eligible condensing biomass boilers installed between 15th July 2009 and the launch of the scheme in spring 2014 and those installed after the launch of the scheme.
 HETAS has been instrumental in providing support to both DECC, Defra and appliance manufacturers during the research period.
 HETAS provide Microgeneration Certification product approval for biomass appliances.
-To find out more about the policy changes or to enquire about product approval with HETAS, please contact Brian Bailey on email@example.com, or call 01242 682042.
+To find out more about the policy changes or to enquire about product approval with HETAS, please contact us on firstname.lastname@example.org, or call 01684 278170.

 You can find MCS biomass products approved by HETAS using the search facility at https://www.hetas.co.uk/find-appliance

 To read the full article please visit the DECC website by clicking here.

 *PAHs are products of incomplete fuel burning and are categorised as priority hazardous substances under the EU Water Framework Directive.